 Chemical peels remain one of the most effective ways to improve skin tone, texture, and clarity.
 They work because they respect how skin heals and renews itself.

 Professional care makes the difference.
 Custom treatment plans protect your skin while delivering real results.
-If you are considering a chemical peel in Pompano Beach, schedule your chemical peel consultation with Icon Aesthetics & Wellness.
+If you are considering a chemical peel in Pompano Beach, schedule your chemical peel consultation with Icon Aesthetics & Wellness or contact us today to learn which treatment is best suited to your skin concerns and goals.

 Chad Van Horn, PA-C, is a board-certified physician assistant and one of America’s Top 100 Aesthetic Providers.
 Known online as “Needle Daddy,” he specializes in aesthetic and anti-aging medicine with a focus on natural, beautiful results and patient comfort.
 A graduate of Barry University’s Clinical Medical Science program, Chad combines medical precision with artistic vision drawn from his background in music and photography.
 Outside of work, he enjoys spending time with his family and two dogs.